chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ## Familiarize with Community Standards 📖

 All open source contributions start with understanding project-specific community standards and processes.
-This first step is crucial for corporate contributors because you might encounter additional challenges in building a reputation and trust within the project community (vs an individual contributor)[^1].
-Taking the time to understand community standards early, and making an active effort to follow them, signals a strong respect for volunteers' time.
+This first step is crucial for corporate contributors as they might encounter additional challenges in building a reputation and trust within the project community (vs an individual contributor)[^1].
+Taking the time to understand community standards early, and making an active effort to follow them, signals a strong respect for volunteers' time and its community.

 [^1]: While this might not always be true, many open source projects are extra cautious when engaging with corporate contributors due to a lack of understanding of their motivations or for fear of a corporate takeover.

 These standards are usually available in the project's documentation under the community, developer, or contributor sections.
 Corporate-sponsored individual contributors should familiarize themselves with the following non-exhaustive set of guidelines.

+> **Important**
+> Some of the most important documents to read are the project's Code of Conduct, Contributor Guidelines, Governance or Leadership Structure, and the LICENSE file.
+The following sections provide a glimpse of the type of information you might encounter in these documents.

-### New contributor guidelines
+### (New) Contributor guidelines

-The journey, tasks, and tools for your first few successful contributions, including:
+In this document you will find information regarding the journey, tasks, and tools for your first few successful contributions, including:

-- End-to-end contribution workflow for the project and specific requirements like corresponding issues for all pull requests, a CHANGELOG entry for each pull request (PR), and more
+- End-to-end contribution workflow for the project and specific requirements like corresponding issues for all pull requests, a `CHANGELOG` entry for each pull request (PR), and more
 - Guidelines for creating context-rich issues & PRs and the appropriate process to move the discussions forward, for example, by notifying a particular project team
 - Instructions for setting up local or personal development environments, documentation systems, and test infrastructure, along with project-specific helper tools like `pre-commit.`
 - Style guides, i.e., project-specific preferences, for authoring code, writing documentation, and using design elements

 > **Note:**
-> This step can also involve signing a CLA, in which case you should check in with your management team.
+> This step can also involve signing a CLA, in which case you should check in with your management and legal teams.

 ### Communication guidelines